Professional athletes face a constant risk of injury while pushing their bodies to their limits. Here are the most common injuries that end careers.

 Sometimes nerve damage won’t interfere with your daily activities.
 However, it can quickly worsen and lead to long-term problems.
 Even if the cause is treated, the effects can be permanent.

 Regardless of the injury or cause, nothing is worse than being permanently sidelined as an athlete.
-More than the physical pain, you’ll also go through psychological and mental challenges as you try to adjust to the new reality.
+In addition to the physical pain, you’ll also go through psychological and mental challenges as you try to adjust to the new reality.
 Having your career prospects derailed without a backup could leave you feeling like your entire life is over.

 However, there are plenty of resources available to help.
 You’re not alone – I’ve personally been through it myself.
 Every year more athletes are injured and have to reinvent themselves and find a new place in the world.